DiscreteTom/rdiabv/README.md

 ## Performance

-Using textbook RSA as the test algorithm(the source code is available in `examples/dhdd-raw-rsa`), with the length of the RSA key pair 4096, block data length 256 Bytes, using `go run` command to test.
+Using textbook RSA as the test algorithm(the source code is available in `examples/dhdd-raw-rsa`), with 4096 bits RSA key pair, each block contains 256 bytes data, using `go run` command to test.
 The results are as follows:

 | Block Count | Time Consumption of Check One by One | Time Consumption of DHDD | Dimension of DHDD |
 | --- | --- | --- | --- |